-Requirement Response Comments Action

-Is the college achieving all its goals in Select one.

-terms of student enrollments by race,

-gender, students with disabilities and

-students with limited English

-proficiencies?

-Requirement Response Comments Action

-If no, evaluation of current Select one.

-methods and strategies and new

-methods and strategies provided?

-Is the college achieving all its goals in Select one.

-terms of student completions by race,

-gender, students with disabilities and

-students with limited English

-proficiencies?

-If no, evaluation of current Select one.

-methods and strategies and new

-methods and strategies provided?

-The report should include an analysis of Select one.

-student participation in traditionally

-underrepresented programs and

-courses, including, but not limited to,

-mathematics, science, computer

-technology, electronics,

-communications technology,

-engineering and career education.
-Did

-the college provide updates for its goal

-in terms of student completions across

-the aforementioned categories?

-If no, evaluation of current Select one.

-methods and strategies and new

-methods and strategies provided?
+Requirement Response Comments Action Is the college achieving all its goals in No South Florida State South Florida State terms of student enrollments by race, College has not been College should gender, students with disabilities and successful in meeting develop or enhance students with limited English all of its intended strategies to meet proficiencies? goals. intended goals.

+Requirement Response Comments Action If no, evaluation of current methods and strategies and new methods and strategies provided?
+Yes Information supporting this response has been provided by South Florida State College as required.
+Is the college achieving all its goals in terms of student completions by race, gender, students with disabilities and students with limited English proficiencies?
+No South Florida State College has not been successful in meeting all of its intended goals.
+South Florida State College should develop or enhance strategies to meet intended goals.
+If no, evaluation of current methods and strategies and new methods and strategies provided?
+Yes Information supporting this response has been provided by South Florida State College as required.
+The report should include an analysis of student participation in traditionally underrepresented programs and courses, including, but not limited to, mathematics, science, computer technology, electronics, communications technology, engineering and career education.
+Did the college provide updates for its goal in terms of student completions across the aforementioned categories?
+No South Florida State College did not provide updates for its goal in terms of student completions across the categories.
+South Florida State College should provide updates for its goal in terms of student completions across the categories.
+If no, evaluation of current methods and strategies and new methods and strategies provided?
+Yes An evaluation of each of the methods and strategies developed to increase underrepresented student participation in programs and courses was provided.
+No further action is required at this time.